Overview

 - Which communities are at greatest risk?

-- What agricultural practices reduce PFAS exposure?
+- What agricultural practices seem to reduce PFAS exposure?

 We don’t just want to provide raw data, but actionable knowledge that helps answer these questions